jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

 We recommend an EBS Volume Size of **1500GB** and an Instance Type of **4xlarge** for faster results.
 This size is also able to handle the workload of predicting the possibilites of m6A modification of the short reads in the [SG-NEx Samples](https://sg-nex-data.s3.amazonaws.com/index.html#data/processed_data/m6Anet/) in reasonable time.

-- Your IP address of your instance can be found by following the steps in the screenshot below:
+- The IP address of your instance can be found by following the steps in the screenshot below:

     ![image](https://user-images.githubusercontent.com/92244042/199281130-d52a2884-1a52-48a2-9c9a-d6cf9a0ae18f.png)